rladstaetter/plasma/README.md

     fastOptJS

-After entering this command, open plasma.html with your favorite browser - you should see the javascript demo.
+After entering this command, open ./js/fastopt-plasma.html with your favorite browser - you should see the javascript demo.

+There is a second option to generate a full optimized javascript version, which runs slightly faster.
+You can generate this version by issuing

+    fullOptJS

+in the sbt console.
+Afterwards, open ./js/fullopt-plasma.html.
+It will compile a little bit longer, but the difference in file size is significant.

 ## Thanks